creolab/laravel-modules/readme.md

 [https://github.com/bstrahija/laravel-modules-example](https://github.com/bstrahija/laravel-modules-example)

+# Commands

+There are 2 commands available through this package:

+    php artisan modules

+Which simply diplays all current modules depending on the mode set in the configuration.
+And:

+    php artisan modules:scan

+Which is only required if you have your modules setup in the **"manifest"** mode (see below).
+This command scans the modules exactly like in the **"auto"** mode, but caches the results into a manifest file.

 # Optimization

 By default the package scans the **"modules"** directory for **"modules.json"** files.
 This is not the best solution way to discover modules, and I do plan to implement some kind of a caching to the Finder class.